What is the Midnight Sun

 |Longyearbyen||20 April–22 August|

 Lofoten Islands are land of the Midnight sun.
+And if there is good, clear weather you will admire this phenomenon.

 I, like thousands of other travelers force myself to go to bed with difficulty cause of strong daylight during the night.
 But like many people, I break the regime of the day.